Sports injury claim

 Sports that involve repetitive motion, like tennis or golf, can lead to overuse injuries, affecting muscles, ligaments and tendons.
 These injuries might need long periods of rest and physical therapy.

-This is not a comprehensive list of the types of injuries you might sustain when participating in sports activities.
+This is not a comprehensive list of injuries you might sustain when participating in sports activities.
 If you have been injured, speak to our team today to learn more about your eligibility to claim.

 Making a sports injury compensation claim